iyke395/Pokemon-Hackathon/README.md

-# POKEMON STRATEGY
+e# POKEMON STRATEGY
 An Analysis on a Pokemon Dataset.

 ## Project Overview
 Analysing a pokemon dataset to determine the best Pokemons for your strategies.

-Data Visualization and Story Telling.n gxggjk
+Data Visualization and Story Telling.n gxgjk

 Logically, its preferrably to choose the Pokemon with different individual strengths.noo